Studying human services and counseling at Wayne State

 Associate Professor

-Dr. Alison Boughn is a counseling professor and the chair of the Counseling Department at Wayne State College.
+Dr. Alison Boughn is a counseling professor at Wayne State College.
 Her teaching interests include clinical skills and application, practical research techniques, and development of counselor self-awareness.
 Dr. Boughn's qualifications and responsibilities meet the "core faculty" designation through CACREP's standards.

 Assistant Professor